 For men that are troubled by erectile dysfunction, PRP offers an alternative to synthetic pharmaceuticals and cumbersome devices, which until now were the only viable options for many.
 PRP promotes healing from the inside out by using your body’s own regenerative abilities.

 At Daisy Stem Cell Therapy and Advanced Regenerative Medicine Center, Dr. Haasis offers patients groundbreaking treatments.
 His integrative approach to regenerative medicine sets his medical centers apart and makes them a valuable resource for those seeking alternative medical approaches.
 To learn more about what this exciting field of medicine can do for you, schedule an appointment by calling (864) 775-5682.
-We can locations in both of the Carolinas, including Greenville, SC; Spartanburg, SC; Columbia, SC; Anderson, SC; Asheville, NC; and Gastonia, NC.
+We can locations in both of the Carolinas, including Greenville, SC; Spartanburg, SC; Columbia, SC; Anderson, SC; and Asheville, NC.

 - 1 About Platelet-Rich Plasma